 Core Output Indicators: As well as output indicators, there are also core output indicators (COIs).
 These are updated regularly to reflect changing circumstances.
-The COIs have been significantly revised during this monitoring period as seen in the published department of Communities and Local Government (CLG) document, 'Regional Spatial Strategy and
+In July 2008 the COIs were significantly revised, as seen in the published department of Communities and Local Government (CLG) document, 'Regional Spatial Strategy and Local Development Framework Core Output Indicators- Update 2/2008'1 which was published in July 2008.